Atlas Copco’s Network – Pipe Repair (Case Study)

 “If they’d re-piped this job they’d have had the cutting and then they’d have had to put all the road base in on top of the new pipes, compact it down, pour concrete in and have the guys finish it all off, which would have been a huge additional cost.”

 There is also the issue of the life expectancy of the new pipe being installed, which for in-ground copper pipes with acidic or aggressive water or soil might only be twenty years.

-“But by using Nuflow to reline their pipes they saved about 50 per cent on the original quote, got a 50-year guarantee on the job and didn’t lose a single day of productivity,” Bell said.
+“But by using Nuflow pipe repair solutions to reline their pipes they saved about 50 per cent on the original quote.
+They got a 50-year guarantee on the job and didn’t lose a single day of productivity,” Bell said.

 “So yes”¦. they were definitely happy.”

 For custom solutions to challenging pipe problems, call1800 683 569 (Australia), 0800 168 356 (New Zealand) orvisit our contact page to find your nearest technician.